ericdodds/ericdodds.com/source/writing/index.markdown

 <h1>Blog</h1>

-You can peruse a fire-hose list of everything on my <a href="/blog">general blog feed</a>, or browse by category.
+You can peruse a fire-hose feed of posts <a href="/blog">on my blog</a>, or browse by category.
 I'll happily write posts in response to questions—just <a href="mailto:eric@ericdodds.com?subject=I have a question, Mr. Dodds">send an email</a> to ask.

 <h1>Categories</h1>